Photo: Carolina Romare/imagebank.sweden.se

 ‘Small children below the age of five or six lack the mental capacity to comprehend the reasons for a spanking’, Janson said.
 ‘Nor can they remember that reason from one time to another.
 In the absence of a ban, then, parents are tempted to use harsher and harsher means, which in a stressful situation may turn into brutal child abuse.’

 Is all well in Sweden, then?
 Hardly.
 Corporal punishment has not disappeared.
 About five per cent of all children are still spanked, despite the ban.

-Jenny Ingårda, project coordinator at the children’s helpline BRIS (Children’s Rights in Society), says: ‘I usually point out that roughly 80 per cent of kids are reasonably happy and well, about 15 per cent are less fortunate, while 5 per cent suffer a catastrophic existence in families marred by drugs and violence.’
+The children’s helpline BRIS (Children’s Rights in Society) usually points out that roughly 80 per cent of children are reasonably happy and well, about 15 per cent are less fortunate, and 5 per cent live in dysfunctional families.